Smoke Detector & Carbon Monoxide Information

 Please call 413-562-2329 option #2 or (413) 572-6307 during normal business hours to schedule an appointment for a smoke detector inspection.
 If your home is a multi-family dwelling, please specify the number of units.
 Questions may be asked as to when your property was built and if there were major renovations to your home and when they occurred.

-In Person:The inspection fee will be collected at the time of the appointment in the form of a personal check, bank check or money order and made out to "City of Westfield".
+In Person:The inspection fee will be collected at the time of the appointment in the form of a personal check, bank check or money order and made payable to "City of Westfield".
 (Cash is not an option).

 Online:The fee may also now be paid online within 24 hours of scheduling your appointment.
 (Please do not use this option if paying for an appointment that has been scheduled for the following day.)
 Online payments may be paid by a credit or debit card or by an electronic check.
 (There are varying processing fees with a credit/debit card payment but an electronic check's processing fee is $.25.)